shawn-frank/nine-news-sample-app-iOS/README.md

 I chose to use `UICollectionViewDiffableDataSource` with the `UICollectionView`.
 While it wasn't necessary for this use case, it does offer better performance in certain scenarios and I hadn't worked with this API before.

+## System Design

+The software architecture pattern I used was `MVVM` as this was what was described as preferred at Nine.

+I also used the `Coordinator` design pattern to decouple the navigation logic from the view controllers.

+The network layer was implemented using `protocols` and `generics` to help make it scalable and testable.